 A Living Wage

-If you decide that you need an employee for your business, you need to ensure that you are paying them more than the national minimum wage: you want them to be paid enough to live.
+If you decide that you need to hire an employee for your business, you need to ensure that you are paying them more than the national minimum wage: you want them to be paid enough to live.
 Currently, a living wage in London is £10.55 per hour and £9 elsewhere, which means that you need to find enough money in your budget to cover between £16,380 and £19,201 per year.
 When it comes to recruitment for the second pair of hands in your business, you need to think bigger than their salary.
 Whether you pay a national minimum wage or the living wage, you need to consider the other costs surrounding their employment.

 You have to deduct PAYE tax and National Insurance Contributions from the wages of your new employee, but as well as this, you are responsible for the following costs: